 1 package of Chinese egg roll wrappers, or Vietnamese rice paper wrappers

-2 or 3 fresh ears of corn, kernels sliced off in layers
+2 or 3 fresh ears of corn, kernels sliced off the cob in layers

 1 carrot, grated

 1 small handful of dried Tree/Wood Ear Fungus/Mushroom, soaked in hot water

 1 cup bean thread vermicelli noodles, soaked in hot water

 1/2 tsp salt